syyePhenomenol/RandoMapMod/README.md

 - ``CTRL-T``: Toggle map mode
 - ``SHIFT``: Pan faster (same as right thumbstick on controller).
 - ``CTRL-K``: Toggle a panel for the map key.
-    - Check out the [Map Legend](./MAPLEGEND.md) for more details on each pin style.
+- ``CTRL-G``: Toggle progress hint between revealing area/room/item location or off.
+    - If enabled, press the indicated key/controller bind to reveal a hint of where to check to unlock further progression.
+It will automatically pan to the relevant area on the map.
+- ``CTRL-C``: Toggle item compass between pointing to reachable/reachable with sequence break/all items or off.
 - ``CTRL-P``: Toggle pin selection on/off.
     - Hover over any visible pin to display info about the name, room, status, logic requirements, previewed items (if any) and spoiler items (if Spoilers on).
     - For some locations, you can press the indicated key/controller bind to reveal a hint to find it.
     - Press the indicated key/controller bind to lock and pan away from the current selection.
-- ``CTRL-S``: Toggle selector reticle on/off.
 - ``CTRL-W``: Toggle benchwarp pins on/off.
     - With pin selection on, you can press the indicated key/controller bind to warp to the selected bench.
+- ``CTRL-S``: Toggle selector reticles on/off.

 ## Pause Menu
 - "Map Mod Enabled/Disabled" `CTRL-M`: Toggle the mod on/off
 - "Spoilers" `CTRL-1`: Toggle pins between vanilla (non-spoiler) and spoiler item pools.
 For most gameplay, leave this setting off.
 - "Randomized" `CTRL-2`: Toggle all pins for randomized items on/off
 - "Vanilla" `CTRL-3`: Toggle all pins for non-randomized items on/off
-- "Pin Style" `CTRL-4`: Toggle the style of the pins
+- "Pin Shape" `CTRL-4`: Toggle the shape of the pins
 - "Pin Size" `CTRL-5`: Toggle the size of the pins
 - "Mode": Toggle the map mode
     - "Full Map": Shows all pins and the full map regardless of map items obtained